modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 Luckily, with the rise of SSG (Static Site Generators), this problem becomes easier to tackle and can be solved in large part.
 The reason for that is that with all HTML rendered upfront as static files we can read all of them and check every link.

-## Evaluation and the decision for a new tool
+## Evaluation and the Decision for a New Tool

 Of course, I am not the first one to come up with that idea and there are multiple tools available on the market already.
-However, when checking existing solutions I found out that most of them didn't satisfy me in at least on way 😅.
+However, when checking existing solutions I found out that most of them didn't satisfy me in at least one way 😅.
 Things I noticed: slow to execute, deprecated, large dependency tree, confusing output for the user, ...

 Reviewing these tools I decided to create my own, with the following requirements :

 - Blazing fast
 - User-focused output
 - Few dependencies, to keep it lean
-- Preferably in the NodeJS ecosystem
+- Preferably in the Node.js ecosystem

 ## Focusing on Useful Output